lf-lang/rfcs/text/0002-rfc-process.md

 #### Addressing feedback

 The reviewers will share their valuable thoughts and opinions.
-Aim to address this feedback and, if necessary, make changes to the RFC in order to help reach a consensus.
+Aim to address this feedback and, if necessary, make changes to the RFC in order to help reach an agreement.
 The shepherd may help to moderate the discussion if needed.

 Make changes as new commits to the pull request, and leave a comment on the pull request explaining your changes.
 Specifically, do not squash or rebase commits